 (1) At least three days prior to engaging in each activity for the first time in a calendar year, the person shall submit on a form provided by the director, an application for reciprocity to conduct the activity in the state of Ohio, and a copy of his or her United States nuclear regulatory commission or agreement state specific license .
 The person shall pay the invoiced fee as prescribed in rule 3701:1-38-02 of the Administrative Code.

 (2) If the person, due to an emergency, is unable to file the submittal three days before engaging in activities under reciprocity, the department may waive the three-day time requirement provided that the licensee:

 (a) Informs the department by telephone or facsimile of the information provided on the reciprocity application;

 (b) Receives oral or written authorization for the activity from the department; and

-(c) Within three days after the notification, files the reciprocity application form, a copy of the United States nuclear regulatory commission or agreement state license, and the appropriate fee.
+(c) Within three days after the notification, files the reciprocity application form, and a copy of the United States nuclear regulatory commission or agreement state license.

 (D) An Ohio reciprocity agreement shall expire on the last day of December of the same year that the reciprocity agreement was issued.

 (E) A licensee that is engaging in activities authorized by an Ohio reciprocity agreement shall comply with all terms and conditions of the specific license for which Ohio reciprocity was issued, except for such terms or conditions as are contrary to the requirements of this rule.